BrianRxm Coins on Television 109/135

 13. US $10 bills on casino table

-These are real US $10 bills as the US Treasury regulation against showing real money in films and on television had been repealed the previous year.
+The US Treasury Department repealed it's regulation against showing real money in films and on television in 1960.

-Walter starts shooting.
+Sam starts shooting.

-14. Walter shoots
+14. Sam shoots

-Walter starts off by winning and then starts losing money.
+Sam starts off by winning and then starts losing money.
 He eventually loses the town's money and leaves and the other men head for their hotel room.

-15. Instructing Edward in the game
+15. Instructing Francis in the game

 The men head down to the casino again.

-16. Edward starts shooting
+16. Francis starts shooting

 Casino craps table employees watch the action.